top of page

 Are burr grinders really better than blade grinders?

 Yes.
-Burr grinders crush coffee beans between two grinding surfaces, producing uniform particles that allow water to extract coffee evenly.
-Blade grinders chop beans unevenly, creating a mix of fine and coarse particles that can lead to inconsistent extraction and weaker flavor.
+Burr grinders crush coffee beans between two grinding surfaces, producing more uniform particles that allow water to extract coffee more evenly.
+Blade grinders chop beans unevenly, creating a mix of fine and coarse particles that can lead to inconsistent extraction, bitterness, or weaker flavor.

 What grind size is best for drip coffee?

-Drip coffee machines typically perform best with a medium grind size, similar to coarse sand.
-This allows water to pass through the coffee grounds at the right speed for balanced extraction.
-If the grind is too fine, coffee may taste bitter; if it’s too coarse, the brew may taste weak.
+Drip coffee machines typically work best with a medium grind size, similar to coarse sand.
+This allows water to pass through the grounds at a steady rate for balanced extraction.
+If the grind is too fine, coffee may taste bitter; if it’s too coarse, the brew may taste weak or under-extracted.

 Is it worth grinding coffee at home?